New in version: 2.13.0

 Response Caching Middleware

 The Response Caching Middleware caches tool calls, resource reads, and prompt requests.
-Storage configuration is passed via the cache_storage
+Storage configuration is passed via thecache_storage parameter:

 Client-Side OAuth Token Storage